joshuaalmari/microsoft-powerbi-analyst-professional-certification/preparing-data-for-analysis-with-microsoft-excel/module-3-preparing-data-for-analysis-using-functions/labs/module-3-labs.md

 ## 📋 Practical Labs & Exercises

-This module focuses on the **Data Preparation** phase of the analysis pipeline.
 The projects below demonstrate the transformation of raw, messy inputs into clean, structured datasets using advanced text manipulation, project timing logic, and conditional decision-making formulas.

 ---